tjadams/Coding-Problems/dsalgo/README.md

 #### Disadvantages
 - Uses lots of memory

+## Quicksort vs Mergesort high-level overview
+In Quicksort, all the real work happens in the "dividing step" where things are sorted into left and right arrays according to a pivot value.
+The "merge step" in Quicksort is not nearly as important because it simply concatenates.
+Mergesort is the opposite.
+The "dividing step" is simple and the "merge step" holds most of the logic.

 ## Arrays
 #### How they work
 An array can be implemented as a container that takes up a linear section in memory.
 You can't change the container itself but you can change the items in it.